Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation

-Our final contribution is to apply our proposed estimation approaches to analyze the impact of the elimination of the Social Security Student Benefit Program in 1982 on the marriage market using the Transferable Utility model in \citet{choo2006who} (CS hereafter).
+Our final contribution is to apply our proposed estimation approaches to analyze the impact of the elimination of the Social Security Student Benefit Program in 1982 on the marriage market.
 In the United States, the Social Security Student Benefit Program established in 1965 provided financial aid for children of deceased, disabled or retired workers to attend college.\footnote{Recipients need to be not married and enrolled in college fulltime.
-The financial aid is provided up until the semester the recipient turns 22 years of age.} The elimination of this benefit program in 1982 is one of the largest policy changes in college students' financial aid in the United States.
+The financial aid is provided up until the semester the recipient turns 22 years of age.} The elimination of this benefit program in 1982 is one of the largest policy change in college students' financial aid in the United States.
 The number of college beneficiaries is estimated to have dropped from about 600,000 in 1981 to 66,000 in 1986.
-The average total monthly payment fell substantially from about \$196 million in 1981 to \$26 million in 1986. \citet{dynarski2003} show that this policy change had a significant causal effect on reducing students' college attendance and completion among eligible students.
+The average total monthly payment fell substantially from about \$196 million in 1981 to \$26 million in 1986. \textcite{dynarski2003} show that this policy change had a significant causal effect on reducing students' college attendance and completion among eligible students.